The Rise of Digital Sales Rooms: Creating a Compelling Buying Experience

 4. Curate Content for Each Buyer

 Here are some good rules to follow when adding content to your digital sales room.
-The first version of your DSR should include no more than 3-5 pieces of content.
+The first version of your digital sales room should include no more than 3-5 pieces of content.
 Great options include customer stories, testimonial videos or PDFs, white papers, analyst reports, eBooks, and product-specific solution briefs and brochures.
 Once the buyer stakeholders have been identified, the curated collection can grow along with the deal.

 In most cases, include no more than 1-2 items for each type of asset.
 These items should be relevant to the buyer’s industry, persona, and their stated need.
 For example:

-• 1 customer story or testimonial
+- 1 customer story or testimonial

-• 1-2 thought leadership content pieces (analyst report, white paper, etc.)
+- 1-2 thought leadership content pieces (analyst report, white paper, etc.)

-• 1-2 product or solution content piece (short video overview, one-pager, etc.)
+- 1-2 product or solution content piece (short video overview, one-pager, etc.)

-5. Refine DSR Content
+5. Refine Buyer Experience Room Content

 Add or replace content as needed based on the progression of the deal to continue to ensure content remains relevant to the buyer.